sandeep194920/StaarCoding/docs/intro.md

 sidebar_position: 1
 ---

-# Welcome to StaarCoding
+# Welcome to Sandeep decodes

-Welcome to **StaarCoding**!
+Welcome to **Sandeep decodes**!
 I'm Sandeep Amarnath, a Software Engineer based in Toronto, and this channel is dedicated to helping you master **coding and Data Structures & Algorithms (DSA)**, particularly for **interview preparation**.

 On this platform, you'll find tutorials, tips, and problem-solving strategies to help you excel at coding interviews and sharpen your technical skills.